maruwu8/Avalon-Elemental-Dragon-s-Odyssey---RPG-Game/README.md

 ## :video_game: Player Movements and Mechanics

 In "Avalon: Elemental Dragon's Odyssey," players experience a first-person RPG adventure as Avalon, the dragon.
-Use the 'WASD' keys to navigate Avalon through the enchanting realms.
+Use the `WASD` keys to navigate Avalon through the enchanting realms.
 Interact with objects and elements using the E key, such as opening prison doors, lighting torches, and collecting dragon eggs.
-Engage in combat by spitting fire with the 'Q' key to defeat enemies and restore balance to the elemental realms.🔥 Additionally, a user-friendly GUI provides hints and updates quests based on your progress, ensuring a seamless and immersive gaming experience.
+Engage in combat by spitting fire with the `Q` key to defeat enemies and restore balance to the elemental realms.🔥 Additionally, a user-friendly GUI provides hints and updates quests based on your progress, ensuring a seamless and immersive gaming experience.
 Master these movements and mechanics to guide Avalon through their epic quest.

 ![Gameplay](gameplay/AvalonPic3.png)